 Sometimes a unique opportunity to settle a case is presented by new DUI prosecutors who are on probation.
 Frequently, prosecutors on probation are judged on their won-lost record in trial.
 The probation prosecutor may be much more interested in settling your case if he or she has recently lost a case and your DUI attorney can demonstrate that taking your case to trial will be problematic.

-If you have recently been charged with a DUI would like to discuss your case with a DUI defense attorney in Orange County, please call Coffey and Coffey at 800-706-7888.
+If you have recently been charged with a DUI would like to discuss your case with a DUI defense attorney in Orange County, please call the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawat 800-706-7888.